AutoViML/Auto_TS/README.md

 <li><b>conf_int (default=0.95)</b>: Confidence Interval for building the Prophet model.
 Default: 0.95.
 Type is float.</li>
 <li><b>model_type (default: 'stats'</b>: The type(s) of model to build.
 Default to building only statistical models
 Can be a string or a list of models.
 Allowed values are:
-'best', 'prophet', 'pyflux', 'stats', 'ARIMA', 'SARIMAX', 'VAR', 'ML'.
+'best', 'prophet', 'stats', 'ARIMA', 'SARIMAX', 'VAR', 'ML'.
 "prophet" will build a model using FB Prophet -> this means you must have FB Prophet installed "stats" will build statsmodels based ARIMA, SARIMAX and VAR models "ML" will build a machine learning model using Random Forests provided explanatory vars are given 'best' will try to build all models and pick the best one If a list is provided, then only those models will be built
 WARNING: "best" might take some time for large data sets.
-We recommend that you choose a small sample from your data set bedfore attempting to run entire data.
+We recommend that you choose a small sample from your data set before attempting to run entire data.
 Type can be either: [string, list]
 </li>
 <li><b>verbose (default=0)</b>: Indicates the verbosity of printing (Default = 0).
 Type is integer.</li>